mbcalles/Rasterize-Polylines/README.md

-# Generated Raster Surfaces based on existing line vector data
+# Generate raster surfaces based on existing line vector data

 As a part of a University level GIS course I taught I needed to generate some raster data for a lab exercise on map algebra.
 I decided to write a script to "rasterize" some vector data I already had on hand.
 This type of surface is common for the development of land use regression models, which require all input data to be continuous surfaces.
 For example, when developing a predictive surface for No2 concentrations, arterial road density within a given buffer length is likely an important predictor.
 Raster surfaces are created where every grid cell represents the line density of arterial roads within a given buffer size for the centroid of that grid cell.
 Here I develop a function to automate the process of creating such a surface in R using the sf package.